 1. Warnings or questioning for their 5.
+Suspensions,

-Suspensions, views, 6.
-Exclusions, 2.
-Verbal/ physical reprimands, 7.
-Police involvement, 3.
-Threats of further action, Referrals to PREVENT.
-0. 0.
-Referrals to T REVENT.
+views, 6.
+Exclusions,

+2. Verbal/ physical reprimands, 7 Police involvement,

+3. Threats of further action,

+8. Referrals to PREVENT.

 4. Detentions or other punishments,

 For more general guidance on how schools can create a respectful environment and facilitate discussions about Palestine, please see MEND's guide for schools here.